nats-io/nsc/docs/nsc_edit_account.md

       --allow-pub-response int[=1]   default permissions to limit how often a client can publish to reply subjects [with an optional count, --allow-pub-response=n] (global)
       --allow-pubsub strings         add publish and subscribe default permissions - comma separated list or option can be specified multiple times
       --allow-sub strings            add subscribe default permissions - comma separated list or option can be specified multiple times
-      --conns int                    set maximum active connections for the account (-1 is unlimited) (default -1) --consumer int                 set maximum consumer for the account (-1 is unlimited) (default -1) --data string                  set maximum data in bytes for the account (-1 is unlimited) (default "-1") --deny-pub strings             add deny publish default permissions - comma separated list or option can be specified multiple times
+      --conns number                 set maximum active connections for the account (-1 is unlimited) (default -1) --data number                  set maximum data in bytes for the account (-1 is unlimited) (default -1) --deny-pub strings             add deny publish default permissions - comma separated list or option can be specified multiple times
       --deny-pubsub strings          add deny publish and subscribe default permissions - comma separated list or option can be specified multiple times
       --deny-sub strings             add deny subscribe default permissions - comma separated list or option can be specified multiple times
       --description string           Description for this account
-      --disk-storage string          set maximum disk storage in bytes for the account (-1 is unlimited / 0 disabled) (default "0")
       --expiry string                valid until ('0' is always, '2M' is two months) - yyyy-mm-dd, #m(inutes), #h(ours), #d(ays), #w(eeks), #M(onths), #y(ears) (default "0")
-      --exports int                  set maximum number of exports for the account (-1 is unlimited) (default -1) -h, --help                         help for account
+      --exports number               set maximum number of exports for the account (-1 is unlimited) (default -1) -h, --help                         help for account
-      --imports int                  set maximum number of imports for the account (-1 is unlimited) (default -1) --info-url string              Link for more info on this account --leaf-conns int               set maximum active leaf node connections for the account (-1 is unlimited) --mem-storage string           set maximum memory storage in bytes for the account (-1 is unlimited / 0 disabled) (default "0")
+      --imports number               set maximum number of imports for the account (-1 is unlimited) (default -1) --info-url string              Link for more info on this account --js-consumer number           Jetstream: set maximum consumer for the account (-1 is unlimited) (default -1) --js-disk-storage number       Jetstream: set maximum disk storage in bytes for the account (-1 is unlimited / 0 disabled) (units: k/m/g/t kib/mib/gib/tib)
+      --js-mem-storage number        Jetstream: set maximum memory storage in bytes for the account (-1 is unlimited / 0 disabled) (units: k/m/g/t kib/mib/gib/tib)
-  -n, --name string                  account to edit
+      --js-streams number            Jetstream: set maximum streams for the account (-1 is unlimited) (default -1) --leaf-conns number            set maximum active leaf node connections for the account (-1 is unlimited) -n, --name string                  account to edit
-      --payload string               set maximum message payload in bytes for the account (-1 is unlimited) (default "-1") --response-ttl string          the amount of time the default permissions is valid (global) - [#ms(millis) | #s(econds) | m(inutes) | h(ours)] - Default is no time limit.
+      --payload number               set maximum message payload in bytes for the account (-1 is unlimited) (default -1) --response-ttl string          the amount of time the default permissions is valid (global) - [#ms(millis) | #s(econds) | m(inutes) | h(ours)] - Default is no time limit.
       --rm strings                   remove publish/subscribe and deny default permissions - comma separated list or option can be specified multiple times
       --rm-response-perms            remove response settings from default permissions